AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/30090/?quality=12)

-## Comparing CJA to Traditional Adobe Analytics
+## Comparing Customer Journey Analytics to Traditional Adobe Analytics

 Customer Journey Analytics expands the scope of Adobe Analytics by offering easy to use cross-channel capabilities and removing limitations in previous versions of Adobe Analytics.
 Some notable improvements are: